georgia-tech-db/evadb/docs/source/overview/model-inference.rst

 .. code-block:: python

    cursor.query("""
      SELECT ASLActionRecognition(SEGMENT(data))
      FROM ASL_ACTIONS
      SAMPLE 5
-        GROUP BY '16 frames';
+     GROUP BY '16 frames';""").df()
-   """).df()

 5. Order By
 Models (typically feature extractors) can also be used in the ``ORDER BY`` for embedding-based similarity search.
 EvaDB also has index support to facilitate this type of queries.
 In the below example, we use the `SentenceFeatureExtractor <https://github.com/georgia-tech-db/evadb/blob/staging/evadb/udfs/sentence_feature_extractor.py>`_ to answer the question `When was the NATO created` from a collection of pdfs as the knowledge base.

 .. code-block:: python

    cursor.query("""
      SELECT data FROM MyPDFs
      ORDER BY Similarity(
        SentenceFeatureExtractor('When was the NATO created?'), SentenceFeatureExtractor(data)
-        )
-   """).df()
+     );""").df()

 .. note::